ontoportal/documentation/docs/_management/google_analytics_management.md

  ```

 ## Enable Analytics Cron Job

+The Analytics data is stored in Redis data store and is scheduled to be refreshed weekly.
+The refresh is done via an automatically scheduled Cron job.
+By default, that Cron job is disabled in the OntoPortal Appliance.
+Below are the steps to enable the Analytics refresh job:

 * Open the file `/srv/ncbo/ncbo_cron/config/appliance.rb` in your favorite editor
 * Inside the block `NcboCron.config do |config|`, change the parameter `config.enable_ontology_analytics` to `true`:
 ```